Let’s Live United™

 Meet our new Directors here

-United Way of Kent County welcomes three new Directors, Bob Greenwald of East Coast Storage, Jay Alexander, and Glenn Wilson, CEO of Chesapeake Bank and Trust.
-We look forward to a long and rewarding tenure from these three most capable folks!
+United Way of Kent County welcomes two new Directors, Patti Dowling and Lauren Gibson of Washington College.
+We look forward to a long and rewarding tenure from these most capable women!

 United Way of Kent County: Inspiring Hope for a Better Tomorrow Through the Generosity of our Neighbors